Rstinkho/situationCityBuilder_pre_alfa/README.md

 //nearest short-term fixes
-to fix (warehouse):
+to fix (UI):
-assign warehouse - only one tile available for warehouse assignment, make all 9 tiles available (highlight them) -- DONE implement dynamic resources in warehouse no need to click to refresh -- DONE destroy button need to fix for warehouse -- DONE implement graphical movement for resources inside warehouse (the same as for incoming villagers) -- DONE when we re-assign warehouse with available resources. it should move in a bulk of 4 work on assigning warehouse button when producting building is full with resources
+blinking in construction and sometimes when we clck we dont choose building -- PERSIST same sprite logic for building in tower defence canvas -- DONE

-to fix (house):
+to fix (all production building): resource needed for construction also substract from available or from warehouse -- Need to implement resource cost first not only gold, 2nd stage 0.2;

-income level increase not per fullfilment but per occupant.
-Normal villager + 0.1, proffesional + 0.2, master + 0.3 -- DONE
+game (overall):

-to fix (all production building): if resource available become > 20, production stops with the warning inside the interface -- DONE resource needed for construction also substract from available or from warehouse -- Need to implement resiurce cost first not only gold, 2nd stage 0.2 show message warehouse is full when button is red -- DONE
+when we switch the game, it pause, but functions still running.
+Also, it seems like it relaunch the 1st quest after we getting first 4 resources to warehouse.
+Need to make it run probably even if it switched.
+Or make global pause for all function dont refresh anything also.

 //first pre-alfa milestone build to enter 0.2
 Building and production system demonstration;